New Study Reveals That Street Cannabis In Madrid Contains High Levels Of Fecal Matter

 José Manuel Moreno Pérez, a pharmacologist from the Universidad Complutense in Madrid, collected 90 samples of cannabis available on the street with the intent of discovering if it were fit for human consumption, according to BBC News.

-And, what he found was that many of these samples contained unacceptable levels of fecal matter.
+And what he found was that many of these samples contained unacceptable levels of fecal matter.

 Collecting hashish samples, Pérez then sorted the samples into their shape identifier in order to determine whether the shape of the cannabis samples were any indicator of contamination levels.
-After examining the samples, it was found that a staggering 94 percent of the acorn-shaped samples contained dangerous levels of E.coli bacteria.
+After examining the samples, it was found that a staggering 94 percent of the acorn-shaped samples contained dangerous levels of E. coli bacteria.
 The samples identified as ingot-shaped also contained the same bacteria in 29.4 percent of samples.
 E. coli is the bacteria that is usually identified with fecal matter.

 In addition to the fecal matter identified in a large number of samples, 10 percent also tested positive for Aspergillus.
 This is a fungus that is considered detrimental to human health.